avijha98/djangotodo/README.md

  python manage.py migrate
  python manage.py runserver

- and you will this cool to-do app on you local host
+ and you will this cool to-do app on your local host